open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ## Motivation

-The head trace sampling probability is the probability associated with the start of a trace context that determines whether child contexts are sampled or not when using the `ParentBased` Sampler.
+The head trace sampling probability is the probability associated with the start of a trace context that was used to determine whether the W3C `sampled` flag is set, which determines whether child contexts will be  sampled by a `ParentBased` Sampler.
 It is useful to know the head trace sampling probability associated with a context in order to build span-to-metrics pipelines when the built-in `ParentBased` Sampler is used.